 Some children use a smartphone as a status symbol and bully children with older smartphones or with phones with fewer functions.
 If you do give your child a fancy new phone, be sure they understand it’s a privilege, NOT a right.
-They don’t need the latest Samsung Galaxy or iPhone SE.
+They don’t need the latest iPhone or Android.

-Children will more often play different video or mobile games instead of playing hide and seek.
+In the tech age, it can be tempting for kids to spend their leisure time glued to a screen with video games or mobile games instead of playing outside.
 This may have consequences for their physical health and their motor skill development.

 Also, cell phones can be easily hacked and tracked.
 As great as it is to know where your kid is, make sure you’ve added extra security measures to keep their location safe from others.